shekharbiswas/LSTM-Stock-Analysis/README.md

-## Why we want to choose 'High Volatile' Stocks
+## Why do we want to choose 'High Volatile' Stocks

 - LSTM model excels at capturing patterns in complex data.
 - Therefore, LSTM can be better utilised for understanding high volatile instruments.